Octopus Streamers

 - Have your child press one finger into a brown ink pad and press onto the green paper to make acorns.

-- Have your child press the eraser of a pencil into a brown ink pad and press onto the green paper to make acorn
+- Have your child press the eraser of a pencil into a brown ink pad and press onto the green paper to make acorns.

 - Have your child color the paper with markers or crayons.